ErikVerheul/OneBacklog/README.md

 - They often impose inflexible terminology and workflows to the teams, taking away process ownership and restricting improvement
 - The backlog is often hidden for most people as access requires an expensive account
-- These tools enable complexifying rather than simplifying
+- These tools enable complexifying rather than simplifying Finally see this https://www.youtube.com/watch?v=LAvM4_JY0Ic video about the real role the product owner has.

 ## Build Setup